A Perfect 3 Days in Cornwall Road Trip Itinerary

 A Day of Nature and Gardens

-Day two of your Cornwall 3 day itinerary involves exploring the northern coastline of Cornwall.
-If you are a nature lover or bird enthusiast, then Northern Cornwall is the best place for you as it is filled with magnificent gardens, and you can catch mesmerizing scenes of breeding birds of prey.
+The second day of your Cornwall 3 day itinerary involves exploring the northern coastline of Cornwall.
+If you are a nature lover or bird-watching enthusiast, then Northern Cornwall is the best place for you as it is filled with magnificent gardens, and you can catch mesmerizing scenes of breeding birds of prey.

 One such garden is The Eden Project, which has plants that have been collected from diverse environments and climates around the world.
-Another garden you will visit today is The Lost Gardens of Heligan.
+Another garden you will go to today is The Lost Gardens of Heligan.
 It has been open for over three decades.

-On your second day in Cornwall, I suggest starting your day by first grabbing some breakfast and visiting Fistral Beach after.
+On your second day in Cornwall, start your day by first grabbing some breakfast and then visiting Fistral Beach.
 Make sure you have enough coins for parking your car, or you might end up with an unnecessary parking ticket.
 You will find some restaurant and cafe suggestions below too.

 Box & Barber Coffeehouse